dlaivison/projects/README.md

 ## Variables to_poi_message_ratio and from_poi_message_ratio
 The variables above were created in order to estimate the percentage of messages received by POI's or sent to POI's.
 The idea was to have a non financial variable that could indicate also some relevance to determine if a person is POI or non POI.

-I used feature selection in order to verify the main labels that had real importance during the classification.
+I used features_importance in order to verify the main labels that had real importance during the classification.
 As you can see the financial feature other has major weight on the classification.

 Rank of features
 0.167670 : other